TKONIY/fastai-homeworks/lesson1/README.md

 ### 3 About the spider

-* The spider doesn't work for all keywords, I'm trying to fix the problem
+* The spider doesn't work for all keywords, I'm trying to fix the problem.
+* Problem solved.
+Take care of the /' in request's text.